 - Showers with hot water and other post-asbestos exposure safety precautions must be provided.

-All of the aforementioned laws are protected by OSHA regulations and must be fully adhered to.
+All of the aforementioned laws are protected by OSHA regulations.

-Unfortunately, the majority of these laws were implemented years after millions of workers had already been exposed to asbestos on a daily basis.
-As a result, thousands of those workers have already been diagnosed with an asbestos-related disease, such as lung cancer, asbestosis or asbestos cancer.
-Thousands more are expected to be diagnosed in the future.
+Most of these laws were implemented years after millions of workers had already been exposed to asbestos on a daily basis.
+As a result, many of those workers have already been diagnosed with an asbestos-related disease, such as asbestos-related lung cancer, asbestosis or asbestos cancer.
+More people are expected to be diagnosed in the future.

 According to state and federal laws, if you’ve been exposed to asbestos and diagnosed with a disease after working in a place that contained asbestos, the responsible party could be one or any of the following: